mcustiel/php-simple-di/README.md

 ```

 ### Instances
 php-simple-di creates "singleton" instances by default, this means everytime you request for a dependency it will return the same instance every time.
 If by any chance you need to change this behavior, you can define that every time you asks php-simple-di for a dependency it will return a new instance.
-This behavior is changed through a boolean parameter in **add** method.
+This behavior is changed through a boolean parameter in **register** method.

 #### Singleton behavior